meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 MeiliSearch was inspired by Algolia’s product and the algorithms behind it.
 We indeed studied most of the algorithms and data structures described in their blog posts in order to implement our own.
 MeiliSearch is thus a new search engine based on the work of Algolia and recent research papers.
 It provides similar features and reaches the same level of relevance just as quickly as its predecessor.

-Contrary to Algolia, MeiliSearch is open-source and written in Rust, a systems-level and modern programming language, allows to rapidly build features.
+Contrary to Algolia, MeiliSearch is open-source and written in Rust, a systems-level and modern programming language, that allows to rapidly build features.
 Rust also enables portability and flexibility, which makes the deployment of our search engines inside Virtual Machines, containers, or even Lambda@Edge, a seamless operation.

 One of Algolia major assets is the robust worldwide infrastructure that they offer to their customers.
 MeiliSearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
 However, we aim it to be much more simple to deploy and maintain than Algolia’s.